ruxiCh/oxford_nation/README.md

 # oxford_nation
 This is a website layout for a an educational counseling business for highschool students looking to study in the UK.
-The business belongs to some friends of mine, and I figured it would be a good opportunity to do some practicing.

-Features:
-- uses Bootstrap
-- uses CSS animations for the hover state of the feature icons

-Features I want to implement:
-- an interactive map that shows where Oxford Nation's previous clients are studying now in the UK.

-You can see the live website at http://oxfordnation.ro/ .
-All sugestions are, of course, welcome :D.
+It was my first functional website, and now I intend to pimp it up a bit, reflecting the growth of my skills.